Attorney Resumes & Writing Guide

 Criminal Justice: Most attorneys counsel clients regarding criminal law, where you are the plaintiff or the accused and advise regarding bail proceedings, arrests, please or depositions, and arraignments.

-Medical Malpractice: Attorneys in this area will defend medical personal regarding the consequences of medical mistakes, causing injury, or even death to patients.
+Medical Malpractice: Attorneys in this area will defend medical personnel regarding the consequences of medical mistakes, causing injury, or even death to patients.
 Recruiters would look for experience in settlement agreements, and negotiating payouts (essential to mention the size).

 Taxation: When applying for a role as a taxation attorney, prospective employers would expect you to be an expert on the rules, clauses, and regulations of the IRS to effectively assist clients from a federal, state, and local tax law perspectives.

-Family Attorneys: Being an expert in spousal support battles, custody hearings, antenuptial contracts, or divorce proceedings are imperative to landing a job in this field.
+Family Attorneys: Being an expert in spousal support battles, custody hearings, ante nuptial contracts, or divorce proceedings are imperative to landing a job in this field.

 Environmental: With Climate Change and Green Practices at the forefront of business practices these days, your skills as an environmental attorney would be highly in demand.
 Explain the scope of your experience in terms of advising advocacy groups, waste management companies, or government agencies tasked with upholding compliance in environmental practices, for example.